 lab website: www.coactionlab.org

-Currently, my teaching responsibility includes both undergraduate and graduate level courses within the New Media department and Intermedia MFA / PHD programs at the University of Maine.
+In the past, my full-time teaching responsibility included both undergraduate and graduate level courses within the New Media department and Intermedia MFA / PHD programs at the University of Maine.
+Currently, my teaching is focused on undergraduate courses in the Digital Arts and Studio Art programs at the University of North Carolina Wilmington.
 In the classroom, I strive to find synergy between direct instruction and active learning by carefully alternating classroom discussion with hands-on exploration, group projects, critique, and self-reflection.
 I explore the differences between teaching and learning through a constant reevaluation of my pedagogy, examining the ways in which we share and develop knowledge both as individuals and in groups.
-By regularly checking in with each student one-on-one, I create an individualized learning experience that spans the spectrum of student abilities and needs, establishing clear lines of communication and trust.
-I make room for my students to absorb complexity by teaching them to break it down into digestible portions.
-Systems thinking serves as a way for them to explore large scale societal problems by focusing on interaction between the components that form the bigger picture.
-Group collaboration helps them develop the capacity to adapt beyond their current abilities; absorbing new vocabularies and fresh perspectives.
+This has become particularly important during the challenges of the pandemic, switching to fully online and now back to in person, with new opportunities for hybrid blends of both in the future, but with a clear understanding that in person education can never be replaced by a fully digital alternative.
+Through an ongoing dialog with each student individually and in small groups, I create individualized learning experiences that spans the spectrum of their abilities and needs, establishing clear lines of communication, expectations, and trust.
+I make room for my students to understand complex subjects by teaching them to break it down into digestible portions with an attention to time / project management.
+Systems thinking serves as a way for them to explore large scale societal problems by focusing on interaction between the components that form the whole.
+Group collaboration helps develop their capacity to adapt beyond current abilities, growing new vocabularies and fresh perspectives.
 Detailed proposals and self-reflection push my students to re-evaluate their intentions, process and results on a regular basis.
+Developing refined portfolios of their work with professional documentation techniques and open-source online web frameworks provides new modes for self-reflection as well as a professional gateway to future opportunities.
 Conceptually, I encourage my students to dig deeper into their research, to follow their own path and to connect to their local histories and communities.
 These approaches equip them with the tools to innovate and adapt to whatever challenges arise in the future.

-An essential tool set that I bring to all of my classrooms is the ability to improvise and utilize resources at hand, to optimize current systems and to develop pathways to cutting edge technology.
+An essential tool set that I bring to all of my classrooms is the ability to improvise and utilize resources at hand, to optimize current systems and to develop pathways to emerging technology.
 This includes expanding awareness of the palette of analog and digital tools that can be explored throughout a creative practice.
-As the interim director of the IMRC I have helped develop clear and concise protocols that have improved student access, training and experience with knowledgeable staff, on equipment that will allow them to develop their creative concepts at a sophisticated and professional level.
-I have also worked with my fellow faculty to embed the learning of new equipment within their classrooms and curriculum so that our students develop a conceptual framework that is supported by a constantly evolving palette of technology.
+As the interim director of the IMRC (https://imrccenter.umaine.edu/ ) I helped develop clear and concise protocols that improved student access, training and experience with knowledgeable staff, on equipment that allowed them to develop their creative concepts at a sophisticated and professional level.
+I have continued this practice at the University of North Carolina Wilmington, creating and managing our new Digitial Arts computer and fabrication labs with supporting classrooms and student project spaces.
+I work with my fellow faculty to embed the learning of new equipment within their classrooms and curriculum so that our students develop a conceptual framework that is supported by a constantly evolving palette of technology.
 I enjoy opening the minds of my students to the countless hybrid possibilities that exist both within and beyond the screen.
-This includes mediums / technologies such as: 2D & 3D animation, motion graphics / compositing, interactive web / portfolio development, app / game development through Unity, photo and video shooting / editing, video projection mapping, data visualization / translation, indoor & outdoor multi-media installation, interactive micro-controller based systems, new forms of 2D and 3D prototyping such as laser cutting, 3D printing, CNC milling, mold making /casting and more.
+This includes mediums / technologies such as: 2D & 3D animation, motion graphics / compositing, interactive web / portfolio development, app / game / VR development, photo and video shooting / editing, video projection mapping, data visualization / translation, indoor & outdoor multi-media installation, interactive micro-controller-based systems, new forms of 2D and 3D prototyping such as laser cutting, 3D printing, CNC milling, mold making /casting and more.
 With the dawning of a new age of 3D printing and other constantly evolving digital technologies, there is a necessity for making eco-conscious choices in how we make, why we make and who we’re making it for; so that we can avoid filling our landfills and oceans with an endless array of plastic / digital waste.
 By understanding the materials that we work with, where they come from and will ultimately end up, I hope to inspire future generations to make sustainable, ethical and just choices in how they create.